ChewingPencils/drafts_to_gist/ReadMe.md

 Easy peasy.
 Format your note as such:

 	This is the first line of the note and the gist's title Everything else is the content of the note.
+This is the 1st paragraph.

 	Line breaks are preserved.